Kalinganagar: Transport

 The nearest railway stations are Jajpur Keonjhar Road railway station, Baghuapal Railway Station, Sukinda Road Railway Station and Jakhapura Railway Station.
 The nearest airport is Biju Patnaik International Airport in Bhubaneswar.

 There are a lot of small railway stations in Kalinganagar.
 It is connected by Indian Railways through Jajpur-Keonjhar Road (JJKR) Railway Station, Baghuapal Railway Station, Sukinda Road Railway Station and Jakhapura Railway Station.
 It comes under East Coast Railways Zone of India Railways.
 National Highway−215 connect Kalinganagar with two way wide highways.
 It's well connected with Anandapur and Panikoili and is 100 km from Bhubaneswar and 400 km from Kolkata through National Highways.
 An inland Water Ways has been planned to connect Kalinganagar township with Dhamara Port, Odisha and Paradeep Port, Odisha.
 A domestic airport has been proposed at Ragadi for Kalinganagar.

-Languages

-Most people can speak and write all three languages Odia, Hindi & English.

-Art and culture

-Vyasa Sarovar Mela (now called Vyasa Mahotsava) is the most famous festival in Jajpur Road.
-Kalinga Nagar Mahotsav is held at Jajpur Road on 1–2 February every year.
-Cultural programme are being organised on the occasion, where Prince Dance Group, Brahmapur participated, besides Chhau from Mayurbhan and Odissi from Bhubaneswar was also shown.
-The industrial houses of Kalingnagar like TATA, NINL, VISA, Jindal, Rohit and MESCO put their stalls on the function ground.

-It is the land of rich and diverse artistic achievement, Kalinganagar's art and culture are the product of a long historical process in which the spiritual, philosophical and the humane dimensions have merged to yield the finest effects of culture and civilized life.
-The cultural heritage of Kalinganagar is reflected in its vibrant art forms.

-The city has a tradition of painting, architectures, sculpture, and handicrafts.
-Goddess Saraswati, Kali, Laxmi, Durga puja are celebrated by devotees.
-In some festivals, Muruja is drawn on the floor with colour powders of different hues.
-Also Ganesh Chaturthi, Maha Shivaratri are widely celebrated among by people in the city.

-Sports

-Rajiv Gandhi Stadium is located on Jajpur road.
-People here play cricket, hockey, kabaddi, kho-kho, football, and badminton.